jaydorsey/blocklist/README.md

 # Jay Dorsey's Block List

-A set of rules for [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html)
+A set of rules for [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) (4.1 or higher)

 ## Installation